 In Chinese Medicine health conditions are thought to arise due to "disharmonies" in the body as a system.
 These disharmonies are called "patterns" and the very purpose of herbal formulas is to fight them in order to restore the body's harmony.

-In this case Yin Chen Hao Tang is used by TCM practitioners to fight patterns like Damp-Heat in the Gallbladder or Damp-Heat.
+In this case Yin Chen Hao Tang is used by TCM practitioners to fight patterns like Damp-Heat in the Liver, Damp-Heat in the Gallbladder or Damp-Heat.
 From a Western Medicine standpoint, such patterns can give rise to a range of conditions such as viral hepatitis, cirrhosis or hepatic atrophy for instance.

 On this page, after a detailed description of each of the three ingredients in Yin Chen Hao Tang, we review the patterns and conditions that Yin Chen Hao Tang helps treat.